CATIE

 HIV treatment, also called antiretroviral therapy (ART), works by controlling the replication of HIV in the body — that is, it reduces HIV’s ability to make copies of itself.
 When HIV replication is controlled, the amount of virus (also known as the viral load) in the blood and other bodily fluids decreases.
 Research tells us that as the amount of virus in the body decreases, so does the risk of HIV transmission.
 When successful treatment lowers the viral load to undetectable levels, this can reduce or even eliminate the risk of HIV transmission.

-HIV treatment usually consists of a combination of three antiretroviral drugs taken daily.
+HIV treatment usually consists of a single pill once a day; however, long-acting injectable formulations are also now available.
 Newer HIV treatments are safer, simpler and more effective than when treatment was first introduced.
 The power of treatment today is so profound that many people who start effective treatment soon after becoming HIV positive will have a normal lifespan.

 For most people the virus becomes so well controlled that within three to six months of starting treatment the amount of virus in their blood becomes undetectable by routinely used tests.
 Most viral load tests used in Canada cannot detect HIV in the blood if there are fewer than 40 to 50 copies/ml of the virus but some newer tests can detect as few as 20 copies/ml.
 The virus is still present in very low amounts in the body when the viral load is undetectable.